Nurseries sorted by

 In all facilities, the parents are invited to participate in day-to-day life at the kita: parties are organised together, with parents’ evenings and parent-teacher conferences taking place at regular intervals.
 Once a year, the parents elect representatives who join with the kita committee to advise on various organisational issues with the educational staff.

-studierendenWERK BERLIN’s kindergartens are facilities located nearby to Berlin universities, with which they work in cooperation.
+studierendenWERK BERLIN’s day care centers are facilities located nearby to Berlin universities, with which we work in cooperation.
 We make use of contacts with university staff from various disciplines in order to incorporate the latest academic and scientific findings into our educational work.
 Discussions on current pedagogical issues mean that we continually question and develop our educational activities.